spree/spree/guides/content/developer/deployment/requesting_and_configuring_ssl.markdown

 FACTER_db_pass=YOUR_DB_PASSWORD sudo puppet agent —test
 ```

-It’s important that the file names and locations match exactly those
+It's important that the file names and locations match exactly those
 listed above otherwise Puppet will not be able to locate them.